jlittle22/learn-programming/web.md

 The Web is called a "web" because these URLs acts as "links" in a _web_ of resources.
 Each resources points to even more resources.

-Software the traverses thise web of resources by following links is called a ["web crawler"](https://en.wikipedia.org/wiki/Web_crawler) and are used by, among other things, search engines to "index" resources on the web.
+Software the traverses thise web of resources by following links is called a <a target="_blank" href="https://en.wikipedia.org/wiki/Web_crawler">"web crawler"</a> and are used by, among other things, search engines to "index" resources on the web.
 The search engine is then responsible for organizing all of these indexed pages based on their apparent relevance to a user's query.

 As you might imagine, there are websites which are entirely disconnected from the rest of the "web" (in that nothing links to them) and are unable to be indexed by search engines (how could their web crawlers crawl to these sites?).
-These components of the Web are referred to as the [deep web](https://en.wikipedia.org/wiki/Deep_web).
-(The [dark web](https://en.wikipedia.org/wiki/Dark_web) is a _subset_ of the deep web which is _deliberately_ hidden from search engines rather.)
+These components of the Web are referred to as the <a target="_blank" href="https://en.wikipedia.org/wiki/Deep_web">deep web</a>.
+(The <a target="_blank" href="https://en.wikipedia.org/wiki/Dark_web">dark web</a> is a _subset_ of the deep web which is _deliberately_ hidden from search engines rather.)

 ### Clients

-A web server's [client](<https://en.wikipedia.org/wiki/Client_(computing)>) is the computer which is requesting a resource from the server.
+A web server's <a target="_blank" href="https://en.wikipedia.org/wiki/Client_(computing)">client</a> is the computer which is requesting a resource from the server.
 Clients are _often_, although not always, a personal computer like a laptop or phone.
-These types of clients are generally running a [web browser](https://en.wikipedia.org/wiki/Web_browser) to request web resources from servers and [render](https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work) (i.e. display) the resource to the end user (i.e. a person).
+These types of clients are generally running a <a target="_blank" href="https://en.wikipedia.org/wiki/Web_browser">web browser</a> to request web resources from servers and <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work">render</a> (i.e. display) the resource to the end user (i.e. a person).

 ### HTTP(S)

-[HTTP](https://en.wikipedia.org/wiki/HTTP) is the communication protocol used by web servers and clients to speak to each other.
-A [communication protocol](https://en.wikipedia.org/wiki/Communication_protocol) is "a system of rules that allows two or more entities of a communications system to transmit information via any variation of a physical quantity".
+<a target="_blank" href="https://en.wikipedia.org/wiki/HTTP">HTTP</a> is the communication protocol used by web servers and clients to speak to each other.
+A <a target="_blank" href="https://en.wikipedia.org/wiki/Communication_protocol">communication protocol</a> is "a system of rules that allows two or more entities of a communications system to transmit information via any variation of a physical quantity".
 For example, sport referees (e.g. football, basketball) use simple protocols to communicate their calls to spectators, team staffs, players, and so on.
 Two arms up is points scored in football and pointing at a team's basket means the ball went out of bounds and that team is taking possession in basketball.
 Before or after signaling their call, referees might signal a player's jersey number with their hands and specify a team.
 45, "offense", hands on hips.
 The offensive player wearing number 45 was offsides.

 The HTTP communication protocol is more complex, but the underlying principle is the same.
-Senders and receivers (computers speaking to eachother on the Web) agree to a shared set of signals (their [syntax](https://en.wikipedia.org/wiki/Syntax)) and their meanings (their [semantics](<https://en.wikipedia.org/wiki/Semantics_(computer_science)>)).
+Senders and receivers (computers speaking to eachother on the Web) agree to a shared set of signals (their <a target="_blank" href="https://en.wikipedia.org/wiki/Syntax">syntax</a>) and their meanings (their <a target="_blank" href="https://en.wikipedia.org/wiki/Semantics_(computer_science)">semantics</a>).
 Because HTTP is so complex, I won't go into too much depth here.

 All of the web development that we do revolves around our servers and clients communicating with one another through _requests_ and _responses_.

 An HTTP request is simply a _request_ for information or action from a web server.
 When you direct your web browser to `www.google.com`, for example, it fires off more than 50 HTTP requests in the first 5 seconds of loading the page.
 Every HTTP request includes a _method_.
-A [request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) a indicates the desired action the requester would like performed to the receiver.
+A <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods">request method</a> a indicates the desired action the requester would like performed to the receiver.
 There are several request methods.

 The `GET` method "requests a representation of the specified resource".
-For example, the follow `GET` request might be sent to a web server running at `example.com` to ask for the server's representation on a user with ID `123` in [JSON](https://en.wikipedia.org/wiki/JSON) format:
+For example, the follow `GET` request might be sent to a web server running at `example.com` to ask for the server's representation on a user with ID `123` in <a target="_blank" href="https://en.wikipedia.org/wiki/JSON">JSON</a> format:

 ```
 GET /users/123 HTTP/1.1